layup/Indecesion_app/README.md

 # Indecesion_app
-An application that helps you decide on a result based on your inputs
+An application that helps you decide what to do for those indecisive people out there